Playork/StickyNotes/README.md

 ### Undo,Redo Options

-### Touch Mode For Touch Or Pen Devices(Support Many Eding And Import,Export And Save Options)
+### Touch Mode For Touch Or Pen Devices(Support Many Editing And Import,Export And Save Options)

 ### If you like my App please consider buying me a coffee at [HERE!](http://buymeacoff.ee/playork)